-Why Middle School Is Hell for Introverts and Ways to Prevent It
+Why Middle School Is Hard for Introverts and How We Can Easily Change It

 Once a week I volunteer at my son's middle school and all those old feelings of dread and discomfort come flooding back.
 I hated middle school when I was a kid and if I were to attend today, with all the wisdom and experience I've gained in the 40 years since, I'd still despise it just as much.
 That's because I'm an introvert and middle schools don't treat introverts well.

 Middle school marks a shift as the social order starts to take shape.
 The popular kids seize control, dominating classroom discussions and setting the agenda on what's cool, what's not cool, who's cool, who's not cool.
 The introverts become “the less popular kids” and get silenced.
 Their intelligence, thoughtfulness, and compassion get trampled by the extroverts, and they may never feel empowered again.

 Some suffer from depression.
 Some withdrawal.
 Some turn to drugs and alcohol.
 Some even commit suicide.
 A recent report revealed suicide has now replaced car crashes as the leading cause of death among U.S. middle school students.
 If parents want to help their children through these difficult times, they must understand that middle schools don't do nearly enough to accommodate introverts and they should push to change this.

 There are some simple things schools can do to make sure introverts get their voices heard and their needs met.
 Teachers and administrators should know that one-third to one-half of their students are introverts, and they should receive training on how to present lessons and offer activities that involve and empower them.
 As it stands now, middle school is the kingdom of extroverts and introverts must adapt and endure, never feeling they belong but not understanding why.
 Here are 3 ways to empower introverts at middle school:

 1. Ask the Question: “What About the Introverts?”